 - Ability to work as part of a team as well as independently.

 - Knowledge of southwestern fire regimes and fuel types (e.g. piñon, juniper woodlands, ponderosa pine).

 Pay: $28/hr.
 Paid leave and paid holiday benefits are provided.
 Employer-sponsored health and dental care coverage is available on the first day on the month after 30 days of continuous employment.
 Flexible Compensation Plan, and Short- and Long-Term Disability are available after 60 days of continuous employment.
 Employer-sponsored retirement is available after 90 days of continuous employment.
 Housing is not provided.
 The Forest Stewards Guild is an equal opportunity employer.
 Candidates with diverse backgrounds are encouraged to apply.

 This is an at-will one-year position, with potential to renew.
 Preferred start date 02 June, 2020.
 The average work week is 40 hours, but the schedule can vary.
 Up to 300 hours of OT per year are available depending on operational needs.

 The WSM is based on the southeast side of Albuquerque, NM at Kirtland Air Force Base.
 The base occupies 51,558 acres and employs over 23,000 people.
 The Assistant Lead will have opportunities for travel to other installations within the operating area and country, as needed.

-Interested applicants should apply on https://careers.smartrecruiters.com/ForestStewardsGuild Applications will be reviewed on a rolling basis until filled, with a target of filling of 22 May 2020.
+Interested applicants should apply on https://careers.smartrecruiters.com/ForestStewardsGuild Applications will be reviewed on a rolling basis until filled.
 Please contact Jennifer Mueller at jennifer at forestguild.org with questions.
 She can also be reached at (970) 919-0190 x712, between 8am-12pm MST.
 Please specify your earliest available start date.
 Please email fire records to Jennifer's email above.